If you were to ask me why you should move to Alhaurin El Grande, my first answers would be:

-Bureaucracy: The town hall, “ayuntamiento” in Alhaurin El Grande can help you will Padron certificates, paying IBI and basura, paying car tax, applying for building permissions etc.
+Bureaucracy: The town hall, “ayuntamiento” in Alhaurin El Grande can help you will bureaucracy.
+This includes Padron certificates, paying IBI and basura, paying car tax, applying for building permissions etc.

 Many major Spanish banks have offices and cash points in the town.

-Two British paper shops offer a post box service for people who live in more remote country areas to avoid trouble receiving mail.
+Two British paper shops offer a post box service for people who live in more remote country areas.
+This helps avoid trouble receiving mail.

-Health Services: Alhaurin el Grande is home to a relatively new and up to date state run health centre which offers GP services and also A&E. The recently opened Guadalhorce hospital is also within easy reach of the town.
+Health Services: Alhaurin el Grande is home to a relatively new and up-to-date state-run health centre.
+This centre offers GP services and also A&E. The recently opened Guadalhorce hospital is also within easy reach of the town.